Jonathan2251/lbd/source/c++.rst

     ori  $2, $2, %dtp_lo(a)
     ...

-In pic mode, the __thread variable access by call function __tls_get_addr with the address of thread variable.
+In PIC (Position-Independent Code) mode, the `__thread` variable is accessed by calling the function `__tls_get_addr` with the address of the thread-local variable as an argument.

-The c++11 standard thread_local variable is accessed by calling function _ZTW1b which also call the function __tls_get_addr to get the thread_local variable address.
+For C++11 `thread_local` variables, the compiler generates a call to the function `_ZTW1b`, which internally calls `__tls_get_addr` to retrieve the address of the `thread_local` variable.

-In static mode, the thread variable is accessed by getting address of thread variables "a" and "b" with machine instructions as follows,
+In static mode, thread-local variables are accessed directly by loading their addresses using machine instructions.
+For example, variables `a` and `b` are accessed through direct address calculation instructions.

 .. code-block:: console